sanjeevnk/aws-kubernetes-microservices/README.md

 # aws-kubernetes-microservices
-Explores integration workflow for a web application that uses eco-system involving aws, kubernetes and microservices paradigm
+Explores integration workflow for a web application that uses eco-system involving tools and services like - aws, kubernetes and microservices.